 His concern here was determined by gender: he was happy, he said, for his father (the celebrated actor-cum-orator, Thomas Sheridan) to appear on the stage, ‘but’, he continued, ‘God forbid his Daughters should be there!’

 Sheridan’s initial determination that Elizabeth should not sing in public after their marriage demonstrated that he saw any form of public performance (particularly for money) as compromising the status he aspired to as a gentleman.
 Indeed, immediately after their marriage, he used both the withholding and the granting of her participation in concerts as a means of advancing his social position: he spent some time (to his father-in-law’s anguish and annoyance) deciding whether or not she could sing in the Three Choirs Festival in Worcester in 1773, to which her father had committed her prior to their marriage.
 And when he eventually decided in favour, Daniel Lyons relates that Sheridan, ‘much to his honour, acquiesced in her benevolent intention of singing at the Meeting, and presenting the sum of one hundred guineas, which was to have been the remuneration of her transcendant [sic] talents, to the Charity’.
-Lyons also relates a story that Sheridan consented to another request (this time, not a prior commitment) from the University of Oxford, but in a manner clearly designed to assert his status: ‘Her singing (i.e. Mrs. Sheridan’s) at Oxford, at the installation of Lord North, as Chancellor, in 1773, was, as Dr. Hall told me, put on the footing of obliging his Lordship and the University; and when, on that occasion, several degrees were conferred, in the academic form of “honoris causá” Lord North slightly observed that Sheridan should have a degree “uxoris causá”, but he had not.’Sheridan’s subsequent promotion of subscription concerts featuring his wife slotted – not entirely comfortably – between public and domestic worlds, but their exclusivity undoubtedly helped bolster his social status, if not his gentlemanly reputation.
+Lyons also relates a story that Sheridan consented to another request (this time, not a prior commitment) from the University of Oxford, but in a manner clearly designed to assert his status:

+Her singing (i.e. Mrs. Sheridan’s) at Oxford, at the installation of Lord North, as Chancellor, in 1773, was, as Dr. Hall told me, put on the footing of obliging his Lordship and the University; and when, on that occasion, several degrees were conferred, in the academic form of “honoris causá” Lord North slightly observed that Sheridan should have a degree “uxoris causá”, but he had not.

+Sheridan’s subsequent promotion of subscription concerts featuring his wife slotted – not entirely comfortably – between public and domestic worlds, but their exclusivity undoubtedly helped bolster his social status, if not his gentlemanly reputation.
 He was at pains to advertise the twice-weekly concerts at the family home in Orchard Street as being ‘for the nobility’.
 Contemporaries commented both on the difficulty of gaining access and on the social standing of those attending, Fanny Burney noting that

 highest, at this season, in the highest circles of society, from the triple bewitchment of talents, beauty, and fashion, stood the fair Linley Sheridan; who now gave concerts at her own house, to which entrance was sought not only by all the votaries of taste, and admirers of musical excellence, but by the leaders of ton, and their numerous followers, or slaves.